Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineBasicMultiChannelPerlin.md

-# Noise properties
+# Noise

-Use Noise properties in a CmCamera to simulate camera shake.
+Use a Noise behaviour in a CmCamera to simulate camera shake.
 Cinemachine includes a __Basic Multi Channel Perlin__ component, which adds Perlin noise to the movement of the CmCamera. __Perlin noise__ is a technique to compute pseudo-random movement with a natural behavior.

 ![Choosing the Basic Multi Channel Perlin component to add camera noise](images/CinemachineBasicMultiChannelPerlin.png)